MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/default-audio-endpoint-selection.md

 ### Inbox Heuristic Settings for the Default Console Audio Endpoint

 This section describes the default heuristic settings for each factor for a console audio endpoint.
 The factors are listed in priority order; that is, Windows 10 gives highest priority to the first factor in the following list when the audio subsystem determines the default console endpoint.
-NOTE: These values may change in the future, the registry keys are the definitive source for information on the current values.

 #### Jack Detection Capability